Meet Archer, BHF’s newest livestock guardian dog

 A what now?

-Archer is from Black Tie Affair, in Washington state, the second from there.
-But he has the makings of being a very different dog from Jael, the 16 month old Turkish Boz I already have from BTA.
-He is the product of Vienna, an Armenian Gampr, and Black, a stud of BTA’s own breeding.
+Archer is from Washington state, the second from his breeder.
+But he has the makings of being a very different dog from Jael, the 16 month old Turkish Boz I already have from there.
+He is the product of Vienna, an Armenian Gampr, and Black, a stud of the breeder’s own breeding.

 I am really excited about his potential.
 It will be just about the only time you hear me cheer on crossbreeding in LGDs.
 Most LGD crossing is dumb, most of the time, because people don’t really know what they’re doing.
 Genetics doesn’t work like a math equation.
 It can be messy and unpredictable, especially in a working dog such as an LGD.
 There are, however, exceptions.